sama-alzahrani/Object-Recognition-Using-OpenCV/README.md

 # ✅ Output

-After running the project, the program will:
+After running the project, the application will:

-- Read all images from the **images** folder.
+- Read all images from the `images` folder.
 - Detect supported objects using MobileNet SSD.
 - Draw bounding boxes around detected objects.
-- Display labels and confidence scores.
+- Display object labels with confidence scores.
-- Save the processed images automatically inside the **results** folder.
+- Save the processed images automatically inside the `results` folder.

 ---